specdb/specdb/docs/private.rst

 The main input is a simple directory tree containing the FITS files of individual spectra.
-Each branch off the main tree generates a unique dataset in the database.
-It is also expected (although not strictly required) that each branch contains FITS files from a single instrument.
+Each branch off the main tree generates a unique group in the database.
+It is also expected (although not required) that each branch contains FITS files from a single instrument.
 One is allowed to have sub-folders in a branch, although this is also not recommended.